MaastrichtU-IDS/cookiecutter-python-package/{{cookiecutter.package_name}}/.github/CONTRIBUTING.md

 ### Testing

-Functions in this repository should be unit tested.
+Functions in this repository should be  tested.
 These can either be written using the `unittest` framework in the `tests/` directory or as embedded doctests.
-You can check that the unit tests pass with `tox -e py` and that the doctests pass with `tox -e doctests`.
 These tests are required to pass for accepting a contribution.

 ### Syncing your fork